 - The installation and setup wizard of SQL Server 2016 has a built-in feature that ensures you have a sufficient number of TempDB data files at the time of installing SQL Server.
 It detects the number of CPU cores and automatically creates TempDB data files, subject to a maximum of 8.
 You can increase this number after setting up SQL Server.

 Instant File Initialization

-- If the first method is selected, SQL Server has to carry out a disk intensive operation by initializing each logical disk cluster.
-The fallout is that processes running on the server that need TempDB may have to wait, creating a bottleneck.
+- In the first method, SQL Server has to carry out a disk intensive operation by initializing each logical disk cluster.
+In this method, the processes running on the server that need TempDB may have to wait, creating a bottleneck.

-- As per the second method, SQL server instantly allocates space for Autogrowth without initializing disk space.
+- If you choose to instantly allocate file space instead, SQL server instantly allocates space for Autogrowth without initializing disk space.
 This reduces disk i/o every time there is an Autogrowth requirement and ensures better throughput and performance.
 Although it was possible to turn IFI on in previous editions it was a cumbersome process.
 In this edition of SQL Server, it is easier to setup IFI at the time of server setup.

 - Trace flags 1117 & 1118 are redundant

 - Before SQL Server 2017, it was not possible to allocate more than 1 GB per TempDB data file at the time of setup, meaning the TempDB file size had to be increased after the setup was complete.
 With this version, it is possible to allocate as much as 256 GB for a TempDB data file during setup.